russellelliott/FirefighterChess/README.md

 ## Architecture
 Frontend: `react-chess` for drag and drop chess board

 Backend: Flask Backend with Python `chess` library.
 This allows for more flexible board arrangements that wouldn't otherwise be legal in `chess.js`

+## Running App
+Frontend: go to root folder of react app and run `npm run start`

+Backend: go to backend folder and run `python 3 main.py`